AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/java/index.md

 AutotagPDFJob autotagPDFJob = new AutotagPDFJob(asset).setParams(autotagPDFParams);
 ```

-This set of code defines what we're doing (an Autotag operation),
+This set of code defines what we're doing (an Auto-Tag operation),
-it defines parameters for the Autotag job.
-PDF Autotag API has a few different options, in this example we will be generating report along with tagged PDF and shift heading as well.
+it defines parameters for the Auto-Tag job.
+PDF Accessibility Auto-Tag API has a few different options, but in this example, we're simply asking for a basic tagging operation, which returns the tagged PDF document and an XLSX report of the document.

 7) The next code block submits the job and gets the job result: